JWFanggit/LOTVS-CAP/README.md

 FULL-Test(CAP-DATA-TEST):Download the inference model on the FULL-Test evaluation [Here](https://pan.baidu.com/s/13iFDdi_aInqQBFOJHOXl8w)(Extraction code:keh4)

+# Reference

+Note: CAP-DATA benchmark can only be utilized for research.
+If you are interested in this work and the benchmark, please cite the work with following bibtex.

 [2] Wentao Bao, Qi Yu, Yu Kong: DRIVE: Deep Reinforced Accident Anticipation with Visual Explanation.
 ICCV 2021: 7599-7608

-Note: CAP-DATA benchmark can only be utilized for research.
-If you are interested in this work and the benchmark, please cite the work with following bibtex.